Röchling shell: Use

 Impact of a Röchling shell that hit Fort d'Aubin-Neufchâteau.
 Picture is taken around 20 m underground.

 Röchling shells were tested in 1942 and 1943 first against the Belgian Fort de Battice then against the Belgian Fort d'Aubin-Neufchâteau.
 They were also tested against the fortresses of Hůrka, Hanička and Dobrošov (today's Czech Republic), the Gössler wall, Toplitzsee (Austria) and at the Hillersleben test facility (Germany).

 They were regarded as a German secret weapon, and there is speculation that their use was limited in order to reduce the chance of dud shells being recovered and exploited by the Allied forces.
-A more likely reason, however, is their poor accuracy.

 Preserved small-size fin-stabilized prototype of Röchling shell (36 cm long) is since 2020 exhibited in the Museum of Czechoslovak fortifications, inside the fort Hůrka.
 Remnants of full-sized test shells are still visible in the walls of the fort.